opencasestudies/ocs-healthexpenditure/README.md

 ### Title

-Exploring Health Expenditure using State-level data
+Exploring Health Expenditure using State-level data in the United States

-Health policy in the United States is complicated, and several forms of healthcare coverage exist, including both federal goverment-led healthcare policy, and private insurance company.
+Health policy in the United States is complicated, and several forms of healthcare coverage exist, including both coverage by federal goverment-led healthcare policy, and by private insurance companies.
 Before making any inference about the relationship between health condition and health policy, it is important for us to have a general idea about healthcare economics in the United States.
-Thus, We are interested in getting sense of the health expenditure, including healthcare coverage and healthcare spending, across the United States.
+Thus, We are interested in getting sense of healthcare coverage and healthcare spending, across the United States.

 ### Motivating questions